rogerpence/toast-notifications-for-windows/README.md

 2. ToastNotificationLibrary - a small class library that provides the toast notifier form.

 I struggled for a long time trying to the get the toast form fade-in/fade-out working.
-I finally found [Nate Fiscaletti's gist]([A C# class used to control fading forms in and out · GitHub](https://gist.github.com/nathan-fiscaletti/3c0514862fe88b5664b10444e1098778) that provides exactly what I was trying to do.
+I finally found [Nate Fiscaletti's gist](https://gist.github.com/nathan-fiscaletti/3c0514862fe88b5664b10444e1098778) with C# class that fades Windows forms in and out.
+It provides exactly what I needed to do.
 I used an unmodified version of Nate's code.
 Thank you, Nate!

 ### Example code to show a toast